Car Insurance Claims for North Carolina Car Accidents

 In North Carolina, the law requires that all drivers carry a minimum of $30,000 per person and $60,000 per accident for liability for the injuries caused in car accidents.
 This amount is oftentimes not enough to really protect our assets.
 For instance, if you are at-fault for a car accident where other(s) are seriously injured, your insurance is only required to pay that $30,000-$60,000 for all involved in the wreck.

 If those injured are extensively hurt, the hospital bill alone could exceed your minimum coverage protection.
-In turn, you and your family could be subjected to a potential judgement for the excess bills.
+In turn, you and your family could be subjected to a potential judgment for the excess bills.
 Sometimes, in these situations, they can even expose your personal assets and real estate to pay for the excess.
 To ensure you are adequately protected from having your personal assets and property at risk, you should make sure you purchase adequate liability insurance, which will often be in amounts greater than the minimum required by North Carolina law.

 Uninsured motorist or underinsured motorist (UM/UIM) insurance coverage protects you and your loved ones if you or a loved one is hurt in a collision for which another driver is at fault.
 This insurance comes into play if the at-fault driver has no insurance or does not have enough insurance to cover your injuries.
 It is very common to see the at-fault party only carrying minimum liability insurance and it not being sufficient for the damages and injuries.
-UM/UIM coverage is inexpensive, and is an easy way to help protect yourself and your family members.
+UM/UIM coverage is inexpensive and is an easy way to help protect yourself and your family members.

 Our legal staff cannot stress enough how important it is for you to understand your insurance coverages and review them.
 Contact your insurance agent and ask them questions and ask them for detailed information to make sure you are properly protected.